sebthom/tm4e/docs/user-guide.md

 1. `TextMate > Task Tags` lets you define tags in comments (such as `TODO` or `FIXME`) that should be treated as tasks or problems, and configure how they are marked in the workspace.\
    ![Task Tags Preferences](img/task_tags_preferences.png)

-1. `TextMate > Themes` lets you choose between built-in Light and Dark themes and any additional themes contributed by installed plugins.
+1. `TextMate > Themes` lets you choose between built-in Light and Dark themes and any additional themes contributed by installed plugins, as well as import extra theme files and set the default theme for light and dark modes.
    You can also switch themes from the editor's context menu under `TextMate`.\
    ![Themes Preferences](img/themes_preferences.png)